LennartFr/hyperledgerenergy/README.md

 ## How did it all start?

-October 2008 It all started with Satoshi Nakamoto and his paper [Bitcoin: A Peer-to-Peer Electronic Cash System](https://bitcoin.org/bitcoin.pdf) which addressed a key problem in electronic commerce:
+October 2008 It all started with Satoshi Nakamoto and his paper [Bitcoin: A Peer-to-Peer Electronic Cash System](https://bitcoin.org/bitcoin.pdf) which addressed a key problem in electronic commerce)

 <img src="https://farm5.staticflickr.com/4505/24079519258_ab8a80f7ed_o.png" width="769" height="229" alt="Double Spending">
 <p>